AndreasMadsen/dprof/README.md

                      // All timestamps are relative to the process startup time
                      // and the unit is nanoseconds.

+  unrefed: Boolean,  // `true` if the handle will not keep the event loop open.

   children: [        // Shows async operations created in the callback
     Node, ...
   ]